-Finally, we investigate the dependence of the DM-galaxy and DM-BCG offsets on the properties of the model for DM self-interactions.
+Finally, we investigated the dependence of the DM-galaxy and DM-BCG offsets on the properties of the model for DM self-interactions.
 We find that the maximal offset approaches the (larger) value predicted by purely forward-dominated scattering for $r\gtrsim 10^2$.
-This corresponds to a mediator to DM mass ratio $m_\phi/m_\chi\lesssim 0.1v/c$, where $v$ is the typical velocity scale.
-Equivalently, this implies $\sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}}>10$ for the ratio of total and modified momentum transfer cross sections.
-Conversely, the maximal offset converges to the (smaller) value obtained for isotropic self-scattering when $r\lesssim 1$, i.e.\ $m_\phi/m_\chi\gtrsim v/c$ or $\sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}}\lesssim 1.1$.
+This corresponds to a mediator to DM mass ratio of $m_\phi/m_\chi\lesssim 0.1v/c$, where $v$ is the typical velocity scale.
+Equivalently, this implies $\sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}}>10$ for the ratio of the total and modified momentum transfer cross sections.
+Conversely, the maximal offset converges to the (smaller) value obtained for isotropic self-scattering when $r\lesssim 1$ (i.e.\ $m_\phi/m_\chi\gtrsim v/c$ or $\sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}}\lesssim 1.1$).
 Our results thus yield a quantitative criterion for when the fSIDM and rSIDM limits are applicable for extracting offsets.
-Beyond that, we find that the angle-dependence of DM self-scattering influences the time-evolution of DM and galaxy populations in a distinct way, suggesting that it should be taken into account when modelling observed galaxy cluster mergers with simulations of self-interacting dark matter.
+Beyond that, we find that the angle dependence of DM self-scattering influences the time evolution of DM and galaxy populations in a distinct way, suggesting that it should be taken into account when modelling observed galaxy cluster mergers with simulations of self-interacting DM.

-Our work can be extended by considering broader classes of galaxy cluster merger set-ups (unequal mass, non-central) with a more realistic modelling (e.g.\ including the intra-cluster medium) and taking also the interplay of the angle- and velocity-dependence of the differential cross section into account.
-Furthermore, the hSIDM approach could be applied to other situations, such as for example the evolution of satellite populations or for studying the approach of gravothermal collapse.
+Our work can be extended by considering broader classes of galaxy cluster merger set-ups (unequal mass, non-central) with a more realistic modelling (e.g.\ including the intracluster medium) and by also taking the interplay of the angle- and velocity-dependence of the differential cross section into account.
+Furthermore, the hSIDM approach could be applied to other situations, such as the evolution of satellite populations, for a precision study of the impact of self-interactions with pronounced angle dependence on isolated halos or for studying the approach of gravothermal collapse.

 \begin{appendix}